aerosv8/eskevv/README.md

 I like to work with graphics, web frameworks, and low level APIs.

-🔭 I’m currently working on: 🧑‍🔬3D Physics
+🔭 I’m currently working on: 🧑‍🔬3D physics simulations

 🌱 I’m currently learning: crafting interpreters and backend frameworks with Rust